aws-samples/aws-modernization-with-trend-micro/content/60_Finding_and_Remediating/6001_S3_Bucket.md

 We will use the Confomirty dashboard to search for the misconfigurations.

-#### 1. Log in to Trend Micro - Cloud One, select Conformity, select the account on your left that you have integrated for this workshop, and then click on "Browser All Checks"
+#### 1. Log in to Trend Micro - Cloud One, select Conformity, select the account on your left that you have integrated for this workshop, and then click on "Browse All Checks"

 ![la2_s3](/images/lab_s3_1.png)